19hours/sg-statutes/Acts/Securities and Futures Act.md

 [Act 34 of 2012 wef 01/08/2013]

-### Power of Authority to appoint adviser
+### Interpretation of sections 81SA to 81SAE

+81SA\.
+In this section and sections 81SAA to 81SAE, unless the context otherwise requires —

+“business” includes affairs and property;

-81SA\.—(1) The Authority may appoint one or more persons as statutory advisers, on such terms and conditions as the Authority may specify, to advise an approved clearing house or a recognised clearing house on the proper management of such business of the approved clearing house or recognised clearing house as the Authority may determine, where —
+“office holder”, in relation to an approved clearing house or a recognised clearing house, means any person acting as the liquidator, the provisional liquidator, the receiver or the receiver and manager of the approved clearing house or recognised clearing house (as the case may be), or acting in an equivalent capacity in relation to the approved clearing house or recognised clearing house (as the case may be);

+“relevant business” means any business of an approved clearing house or a recognised clearing house —

+(a) which the Authority has assumed control of under section 81SAA; or

+(b) in relation to which a statutory adviser or a statutory manager has been appointed under section 81SAA;

+“statutory adviser” means a statutory adviser appointed under section 81SAA;

+“statutory manager” means a statutory manager appointed under section 81SAA.

+[Act 10 of 2013 wef 02/08/2013]

+### Action by Authority if approved clearing house or recognised clearing house unable to meet obligations, etc.

+81SAA\.—(1) The Authority may exercise any one or more of the powers specified in subsection (2) as appears to it to be necessary, where —

-(a) the approved clearing house or recognised clearing house informs the Authority that it is or is likely to become insolvent, that it is or is likely to become unable to meet its obligations, or that it has suspended or is about to suspend payments;
+(a) an approved clearing house or a recognised clearing house informs the Authority that it is or is likely to become insolvent, or that it is or is likely to become unable to meet its obligations, or that it has suspended or is about to suspend payments;

-(b) the approved clearing house or recognised clearing house becomes unable to meet its obligations, or is insolvent, or suspends payments;
+(b) an approved clearing house or a recognised clearing house becomes unable to meet its obligations, or is insolvent, or suspends payments;

-(c) the Authority is of the opinion that the approved clearing house or recognised clearing house —
+(c) the Authority is of the opinion that an approved clearing house or a recognised clearing house —

-(i) is carrying on its business in a manner likely to be detrimental to the objectives specified in section 47;
+(i) is carrying on its business in a manner likely to be detrimental to the interests of the public or a section of the public or the protection of investors, or to the objectives specified in section 47;

-(ii) is or is likely to become insolvent, is or is likely to become unable to meet its obligations, or is about to suspend payments;
+(ii) is or is likely to become insolvent, or is or is likely to become unable to meet its obligations, or is about to suspend payments;

 (iii) has contravened any of the provisions of this Act; or

-(iv) has failed to comply with any condition attached to its approval as an approved clearing house or its recognition as a recognised clearing house; or
+(iv) has failed to comply with any condition or restriction imposed on it under section 51(4) or (5); or

-(d) the Authority thinks that it is necessary or expedient in the interests of the public or a section of the public or for the protection of investors to do so.
+(d) the Authority considers it in the public interest to do so.

+(2) Subject to subsections (1) and (3), the Authority may —

+(a) require the approved clearing house or recognised clearing house (as the case may be) immediately to take any action or to do or not to do any act or thing whatsoever in relation to its business as the Authority may consider necessary;

+(b) appoint one or more persons as statutory adviser, on such terms and conditions as the Authority may specify, to advise the approved clearing house or recognised clearing house (as the case may be) on the proper management of such of the business of the approved clearing house or recognised clearing house (as the case may be) as the Authority may determine; or

+(c) assume control of and manage such of the business of the approved clearing house or recognised clearing house (as the case may be) as the Authority may determine, or appoint one or more persons as statutory manager to do so on such terms and conditions as the Authority may specify.

+(3) In the case of a recognised clearing house which is incorporated outside Singapore, any appointment of a statutory adviser or statutory manager or any assumption of control by the Authority of any business of the recognised clearing house under subsection (2) shall only be in relation to —

+(a) the business or affairs of the recognised clearing house carried on in, or managed in or from, Singapore; or

+(b) the property of the recognised clearing house located in Singapore, or reflected in the books of the recognised clearing house in Singapore, as the case may be, in relation to its operations in Singapore.

+(4) Where the Authority appoints 2 or more persons as the statutory manager of an approved clearing house or a recognised clearing house, the Authority shall specify, in the terms and conditions of the appointment, which of the duties, functions and powers of the statutory manager —

+(a) may be discharged or exercised by such persons jointly and severally;

+(b) shall be discharged or exercised by such persons jointly; and

+(c) shall be discharged or exercised by a specified person or such persons.

-(2) Where the Authority has exercised its power under subsection (1), the Authority may at any time do one or more of the following:
+(5) Where the Authority has exercised any power under subsection (2), it may, at any time and without prejudice to its power under section 56(1)(da), do one or more of the following:

-(a) vary or revoke any appointment made by the Authority under subsection (1), on such terms and conditions as the Authority may specify;
+(a) vary or revoke any requirement of, any appointment made by or any action taken by the Authority in the exercise of such power, on such terms and conditions as it may specify;

-(b) appoint another statutory adviser in accordance with subsection (1) in place of or in addition to the statutory adviser earlier appointed;
+(b) further exercise any of the powers under subsection (2);

 (c) add to, vary or revoke any term or condition specified by the Authority under this section.

-(3) No liability shall be incurred by a statutory adviser for anything done (including any statement made) or omitted to be done with reasonable care and in good faith in the course of or in connection with —
+(6) No liability shall be incurred by a statutory manager or a statutory adviser for anything done (including any statement made) or omitted to be done with reasonable care and in good faith in the course of or in connection with —

 (a) the exercise or purported exercise of any power under this Act;